hyperledger/aries-acapy-controllers/README.md

 #### 4. Alice applies for a job at Acme
 _Alice is super excited to apply for her job.
 She sends an invitation request to Acme._

-See if you can follow the same approcah above to connect Faber to Alice.
+See if you can follow the same approach above to connect Faber to Alice.
 In this case Alice will create a new invitation.

 #### 5. Acme agrees to interview Alice
 _Acme agrees to connect with Alice._

-See if you can follow the same approcah above to connect Faber to Alice.
+See if you can follow the same approach above to connect Faber to Alice.
 In this case, Acme will accept the invitation.
 Acme has all of the same options in its `Connection` page as Faber and Alice.

-If you are successful Alice and Acme will have active connections with eachother.
+If you are successful Alice and Acme will have active connections with each other.

 #### 6. Acme requests a proof of education from Alice
 _Acme was floored by Alice's resume and interview.
 They just need her to show a proof of her education (for HR purposes) and they will offer her a job._